stclib/STC/docs/cptr_api.md

 ```

 ## Example
-This shows three maps with struct Person as the mapped type in different ways, map1 with Person value, map2 with bare pointer to Person, and map3 with a shared pointer to Person.
+This shows 3 maps with struct Person as the mapped type in different ways, map1 with Person value, map2 with cuptr to Person, and map3 with a csptr to Person.
+A 4th option would be to have raw pointers to Person as mapped values, which would not be deleted on map destruction.
+Should be used if the mapped values are owned by a different container.
 ```c
 #include <stc/cptr.h>
 #include <stc/cmap.h>